ZixiangXiong/EnSF-LR/README.md

 # EnSF-LR

-Research code for **A Two-Step Ensemble Score Filter for Data Assimilation in Partially Observed Nonlinear Systems**.
+Research code for **A Two-Step Ensemble Score Filter for Data Assimilation in Partially Observed Systems**.

 This project implements and tests an Ensemble Score Filter with Linear Regression (EnSF-LR), a data assimilation method for estimating the full state of nonlinear dynamical systems when only part of the state is observed.